ggonnella/textformats/manuals/TF-Spec_language.md

 validating, decoding and encoding the data.
 This is done by writing a specification.

+Specifications are written using a declarative language named TF-Spec.
-A TextFormats specification is a mapping/dictionary.
-Its syntax is conceived so to be representable as JSON (and YAML 1.2, which is a superset of JSON): i.e. the mapping keys are strings, the values are mappings (with string keys), arrays/lists, strings, numeric values, boolean values or null.
-Therefore it can be stored in a JSON or YAML file, or constructed programmatically.
-Examples in this file are given as YAML.
+The syntax of the language is conceived so to be representable as a JSON object or a YAML 1.2 mapping: i.e. keywords are given in the form of mapping keys (as strings) and their arguments are the values associated with the key (in the form of mappings, sequences/lists or scalars).

+Examples in this file are given as YAML 1.2.
+However the language can also be written in JSON format, or a mapping with the same content can be constructed programmatically.

-## Root level keys
+## Sections

-The following keys at the top level of the specification mapping have a defined meaning:
+As explained above, a specification must be a mapping.
+The root level of the mapping contains keys, which define different sections of the specification.

+The following sections are defined:
 `datatypes`
 : Definitions of the textual representations and parsing rules for the format (whole data and/or its components)